| Recruitment Websites - The 'Must Have' Functionality That Many Don't

 It also provides you with invaluable ideas on how to improve

 your website from the very people that count - your customers.
+9. Auto Responses.
+In an ideal World, recruitment consultants would have the

 time to craft an individual response to each candidate application